 She was crowned at Westminster Abbey on 15 January 1559 by Dr Oglethorpe, Bishop of Carlisle.
 The Archbishop of Canterbury usually performs this ceremony but the See was vacant at that time and the Archbishop of York had refused to take the service.
 The English language was used for the first time within the previously all Latin service.

 Her death, at Richmond Palace, on 24 March 1603 was an occasion of universal mourning.
 For some days the body lay at Richmond and then was brought by barge to Whitehall Palace to lie in state.
 Thousands of people turned out to see her funeral procession to the Abbey on 28 April 1603 when there was "such a general sighing, groaning and weeping as the like hath not been seen or known in the memory of man".
 The coffin, covered in purple velvet, was borne on a chariot drawn by four grey horses with black trappers.
 The coloured wooden funeral effigy lay on top of the coffin.
 Her body was encased in lead within the wooden coffin and first buried in the vault of her grandfather King Henry VII (underneath his monument) in the Abbey.
+James I did not attend.
+No details are known of the music but there would have been a setting of the burial service, perhaps composed by Thomas Morley.
+The choirs of the Abbey and Chapel Royal were present with other musicians playing instruments.

 The original funeral effigy, by John Colt (brother of Maximilian), that had been carried on her hearse was remade in 1760 with a wax head and new outer clothes.
 The original, and unique, corset from the 1603 effigy still survives however and after recent conservation was displayed separately from the clothed effigy.